Tips, Tricks and How-to's for fun, comfy and easy trips!

 9. Personal hygiene kit - razor, shaving cream, soap, shampoo,

-10. Mini first aid kit with large bandages and tape, aloe vera lotion, hydrocortisone cream
+10. Mini first aid kit with large bandages and tape, aloe vera lotion, hydrocortisone cream and

 Safety, sun and bugs